-What’s The Difference Between A Lenders and B Lenders?
+What’s the Difference Between A Lenders and B Lenders?

-There are certain lenders who will work with you to keep you in your home should you run into hardships, however, others will do their best to force a sale as quickly as possible, leaving you at a major loss during a time where you just needed a little help.
+There are certain lenders who will work with you to keep you in your home should you run into hardships, however, others will do their best to force a sale as quickly as possible, leaving you at a major loss during a time when you just needed a little help.

 If you aren’t able to qualify for a mortgage, but you still want to own a home, you’re not necessarily out of luck.
 There are other options that may or may not suit you.

 Help From Your Family